zerolabnet/ultimate-antifilter/README.md

 ### Rule Format:

-Each tab contains an example of the data format
+Each tab contains an example of the data format.

 ### Go to the admin panel and prescribe the rules: